Sri Lanka is a sheet of bubble wrap.

 The Cultural Triangle in Central Sri Lanka.
 The three points are Kandy, Anuradhapura, and Polonnaruwa with Dambulla and Sigiriya in the middle.
 So, if your trivia knowledge on Sri Lanka’s points of interest is low, that’s a lot of weird names I just dropped on you.
 Don’t worry though, I’m gonna break this thang down in just a few seconds here, so shake it like a polaroid picture.

-The cultural triangle is for more Sri Lankan cultural goodness (in case the name hadn’t given it away).
-Temples, rock fortresses, UNESCO World Heritage Sites: it’s far from necessary but booking a tour for some of these Sri Lankan wonders is going to give you a much deeper insight.
+This are is for more Sri Lankan cultural goodness.
+Temples, rock fortresses, UNESCO World Heritage Sites: it’s far from necessary but booking a tour for these Sri Lankan wonders is going to give you a much deeper insight.

 Places to Visit in Sri Lanka’s Cultural Triangle of Sri Lanka

 Now don’t have me break this thang down for nothin’: